History of Manston Airfield - From 1916 to the present day

 Bristol fighters of 2 sqn alongside the Ramsgate Road in 1927

 Manston 28th February 1930.
 No.3 Technical Training School in foreground; behind the school (right) is Pouce’s Farm which became the Commandant’s house and then the MOD Officer’s Mess.
 The Road running at the bottom is the B2050 Manston Road.
-The building that is bottom left at the junction remains to 2018.
+The building bottom left at the junction remains to 2018 and was the Manston’s power station.

 A Luftwaffe aerial photograph of RAF Manston airfield taken in 1939.
 Northern Grass toward the top right.